 Big Ed (Jack Chatham) is actually introduced with little fanfare; perhaps still recovering from a recent bender, he just sort of lurks and hangs out in an adjacent shed that houses the various sharp implements he’ll soon wield against his son’s friends.
 Essentially the abusive, alcoholic dad pushed to a logical extreme, Big Ed is the psychotic riff on the angry dad fumbling around in the basement, right down to his need to take a nap when his work exhausts him.
-The Mutilator is quite possibly the only slasher to take what must be a hangover-fueled breather in the middle of his killing spree.
+The Mutilator is quite possibly the only movie where the killer takes what must be a hangover-fueled breather in the middle of his murder spree.
 Sometimes, you wonder if he even really cares that all these kids are slaughtered.
 Overcoming this booze-fog may be more pressing.

 Granted, you certainly can’t argue that he doesn’t want to see them butchered in the most awful, grisly manner imaginable.
 While the film’s idiosyncratic asides and flourishes might guarantee some level of infamy, there’s another, more obvious reason a film called The Mutilator became a notorious video store staple.
 One of the more notable imports to an otherwise locally-flavored cast, Mark Shostrom arrived in North Carolina ready to do work.
 Having already cut his teeth on various Roger Corman productions, Shostrom cut loose on The Mutilator, gleefully devising all sorts of goopy carnage to bring Cooper’s ghastly screenplay to life.